15 Visualization

 Now that we have the basic graphical elements in place to show our design and data, it might seem like the rest is purely a matter of aesthetic preference, like choosing a pretty color scheme or font.
 Not so.

 There are well-founded principles to make the difference between an effective visualization and a confusing or obfuscating one.
-Simply put, we should try to use the simplest possible presentation of the maximal amount of information: we should maximize the “data-ink ratio”.
-To calculate the amount of information shown, Tufte (1983) suggested a measure called the “data density index,” the “numbers plotted per square inch”.
-The worst offenders have a very low density while also using a lot of excess ink (e.g., Figure 15.16 and Figure 15.17)
+Simply put, we should try to use the simplest possible presentation of the maximal amount of information: we should maximize the “data-ink ratio.”
+To calculate the amount of information shown, Tufte (2001) suggests a measure called the “data density index,” the “numbers plotted per square inch.”
+The worst offenders have a very low density while also using a lot of excess ink (e.g., figure 15.16 and figure 15.17)

 Figure 15.17: This figure uses complicated 3D ribbons to compare distributions across four countries (from Roeder 1994).
 How could the same data have been presented more legibly?

-The defaults in modern visualization libraries like ggplot prevent some of the worst offenses, but are still often suboptimal.
-For example: consider whether the visual complexity introduced by the default grey background and grid lines in Figure 15.18) is justified, or whether a more minimal theme would be sufficient (see the ggthemes package for a good collection of themes).
+The defaults in modern visualization libraries like ggplot prevent some of the worst offenses but are still often suboptimal.
+For example: consider whether the visual complexity introduced by the default grey background and grid lines in figure 15.18 is justified, or whether a more minimal theme would be sufficient.

-Figure 15.19 shows a slightly more “styled” version of the same plot with labels directly on the plot and a lighter-weight theme.
+Figure 15.19 shows a slightly more “styled” version of the same plot with labels directly on the plot and a lighter-weight theme.5

-To produce the plot above, we’ve added a few styling elements including:
+To produce the plot in figure 15.19, we’ve added a few styling elements including:

 • The nice and minimal custom theme, with a larger font size.

-• A more accessible color palette (scale_colour_ptol()) from the ggthemes package.
+• A more accessible color palette (scale_colour_ptol()) from the ggthemes package (Arnold 2023).

-• Direct labels using geom_dl() from the directlabels package.
+• Direct labels using geom_dl() from the directlabels package (Hocking 2023).

 geom_dl(aes(label = condition), method = list("last.points", dl.trans(x = x + 0.5)))